backstage/backstage/.changeset/wise-kids-add.md

 '@backstage/plugin-catalog-react': patch
 ---

-added sorting by `metadata.title` if present
+added sorting in entity `Name` column by `metadata.title` if present